Navigation and Search in TypeScript

 Go to file member

-To find a symbol quickly by its name in the current file and navigate directly to its declaration, press Ctrl+F12.
-For more information, see Go to File Member.
+To find a symbol quickly by its name in the current file and navigate directly to its declaration, press Control+F12.
+For more information, refer to Go to File Member.

 Go to derived or base symbols

 If you need to find and navigate directly to an inheritor of a given type, you can easily do this using the Go to Derived Symbols feature.
-Press Ctrl+Alt+B to display the list of inheritors.
+Press Alt+Control+B to display the list of inheritors.
 Immediate inheritors are displayed in bold and at the top of the list.
-To do the opposite: navigate to base symbols, press Ctrl+U.
+To do the opposite: navigate to base symbols, press Control+U.

 If a symbol is used in multiple places and you want to find all its usages, place the caret at the symbol and press Alt+F7.